Roman Oben

-Roman Oben (born October 9, 1972) is a former professional American football player.
+Roman Oben (born 9 October 1972) is an American former professional football player in the National Football League (NFL).
 He played college football at the University of Louisville before being drafted by the New York Giants in 1996.
 Oben spent 12 years as an offensive tackle in the National Football League (NFL) playing for the Cleveland Browns, Tampa Bay Buccaneers and the San Diego Chargers.
-He was a starting offensive lineman on the Buccaneers Super Bowl XXXVII Championship team.
+He was a starting offensive tackle on the Buccaneers Super Bowl XXXVII Championship team.

 Oben is currently the NFL Vice President of Football Development.
 He joined the NFL as Director of Health & Safety in December 2014.